Tim-Abwao/time-series-app/README.md

 python -m ts_app
 ```

-to start it.
 Press `CTRL` + `C` to stop it.

-You can also start the app from the python interpreter:
+You can also start the app from an interactive session:

 ```python
 >>> import ts_app